ZunairaSid/100-Days-Of-DevOps/README.md

 - [ ] Work with SQS standand queues and FIFO queues.
 - [ ] Create and subscribe to AWS SNS topics.
 - [ ] Create a Beanstalk application using CLI .
-- [ ] Patching live kubernetes deployments and drai a node for maintenance.
+- [ ] Patch live kubernetes deployments and drain a node for maintenance.

 **Kubernetes Hands-on task**